Effects of Hurricane Wilma in Florida: Lee, Hendry, Glades and Highlands counties

 Wilma lashed Hendry County with sustained winds of 75 to 88 mph.
 In LaBelle, the municipal airport lost several doors at the hangars and the office was flooded.
 Additionally, aircraft may have been damaged.
 A number of roads and a bridge in the city were closed due to debris and downed trees.
-The city of Clewiston was damaged.
-Some 200‑year‑old trees were toppled and multiple streets flooded, including Route 27.
-At least 145 dwellings were demolished, including rows of houses in the section of Harlem.
+In Clewiston, some 200‑year‑old trees were toppled and multiple streets flooded, including Route 27.
+At least 145 dwellings were demolished.
 Approximately 90 percent of buildings and homes in Clewiston and eastern Hendry County received damage.
-Much of the cafeteria at Clewiston High School lost its roof and water leakage from the ceiling occurred in several classrooms.
+The cafeteria at Clewiston High School lost much of its roof and water leakage from the ceiling occurred in several classrooms.
 The Hendry Regional Medical Center sustained roof damage.
 The city's three marinas were destroyed and a number of boats were impacted by the storm.
 Numerous businesses in the city suffered some degree of losses.
 At the US Sugar Corporation headquarters, the roof was severely damaged.

 The small, unincorporated communities of Montura Ranch Estates and Pioneer Plantation were also severely effected.
 In the former, 47 homes were moderately damaged and 9 were left uninhabitable.
 Forty dwellings were damaged or destroyed in Pioneer Plantation.
 Roughly 50% of sugar and orange crops destroyed.
 The main building of the Ah-Tah-Thi-Ki Seminole Indian Museum lost its roof, causing rain to pour into the building and damage some mannequins.
 At the Big Cypress Indian Reservation, buildings and homes weakened by previous hurricanes suffered further damage.
 Branches broke from large live oak trees, while porches and sheds lost roofs.
 Additionally, a shop filled with Native American arts and crafts was destroyed.
 The hurricane severely damaged 250 homes and destroyed 550 other homes in Hendry County.
 Throughout the county, damage totaled about $567 million, with $300 million to agriculture and $267 million in structures.